Anu-Ashokan-Srambickal/Data-Analysis-Dashboard-The-Role-of-Funding-in-Employee-Layoffs-Across-Countries-and-Industries./README.md

 # Data Analysis Dashboard:The Role of Funding in Employee Layoffs Across Countries and Industries.
-Exploring data with Excel data cleaning  and Power BI.
+Exploring data with Excel data cleaning  and visualizing with Power BI.

 The Employee layoff across the countries gives us an over-view about the volume of employees laid off the perspective years from, 2000 to 2003.